CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 It is RECOMMENDED that all the participants in this digital identity ecosystem enable DNSSEC signing for the DNS instances they operate.
 See {{!RFC9364}}.

 DNSSEC provides cryptographic assurance that the DNS records returned in response to a query are authentic and have not been tampered with.
-This assurance within the context of the *_did* URI and *_did* TLSA records provides another mechanism to ensure the integrity of the DID and its public keys outside of infrastructure it resides on directly from the domain of its owner.
+This assurance within the context of the *_did* URI and *_did* TLSA records greatly strengthens the mechanism to ensure the integrity of the DID and its public keys.
+DNSSEC vastly reduces the possible attack vectors in which the repudiated DID information in the DNS can be tampered with.

-Within this use-case, DNSSEC also provides revocation checks for both DIDs and public keys.
+Within this use-case, DNSSEC also provides revocation checks for both DIDs and their public keys.
 In particular, a DNS query for a specific *_did* URI record or *_did* TLSA record can return an NXDOMAIN {{!RFC8020}} response if the DID or public key has been revoked.
 This approach can simplify the process of verifying the current validity of DIDs and public keys by reducing the need for complex revocation mechanisms or implementation specific technologies.

 # Digital Signature and Proof Value of the DID Document

 Digital signatures ensure the integrity of the DID Document, and by extent the public keys, authentication protocols, and service endpoints necessary for initiating trustworthy interactions with the identified entity.
 The use of digital signatures in this context provides a robust mechanism for verifying that the DID Document has not been tampered with and indeed originates from the correct entity.

 In accordance with W3C specifications, we propose including a data integrity proof such as those outlined in {{dataIntegrityProofECDSA}} and {{dataIntegrityProofEdDSA}}, with the mandatory inclusions of the "created" and "expires" fields.
 The inclusion of which acts as a lifespan for the document, similar to the TTL for a DNS record.
-Depending on the use case and security requirement, a longer or shorter expiry period would be used as necessary.
+Depending on the use case and security requirements, a longer or shorter expiry period would be used as necessary.

     "proof": {
        "type": "DataIntegrityProof",